Are you wondering what is the best way to create elegant HTML reports in Postman? Wonder no more because I have the answer in the blog post below!

 But what if we want to create an effective HTML report that shows those results?

 In this Postman to HTML tutorial, I will give clear instructions on how to create elegant HTML reports in Postman, quickly and easily.

 Why We Should Generate HTML Reports

 Knowing how to generate HTML report in Postman is vital since HTML reports are a great way to show to the rest of the team the results of our current test execution.

 They are clear and they contain results written in a way that everybody who accesses the file can see the information clearly.

-Also, HTML reports look more professional.
+Also, a Postman HTML report looks more professional.
 There's no comparison between a word document and an HTML!